 The world’s largest and most comprehensive visual database of retail and e-commerce.
 Content includes best-in-class visual merchandising, retail design, window displays, product packaging, e-commerce, and more, of the hottest global brands.

 Please upload your student projects throughout the year to be eligible for WindowsWear's Student Awards https://www.windowswear.com/studentawards/ and Mentorship Program https://www.windowswear.com/mentorship/

 1. After clicking on the database link, the purple LSU screen should prompt you to log in with your MyLSU credentials

-2. After authenticating, you will be routed to WindowsWear PRO, where you will navigate to the Join Now link
+2. After authenticating, you will be routed to WindowsWear, where you will navigate to the Sign Up, It's Free link

 4. Once profile is created, you will gain access to all the resources in the database